The rivalry between sales vs marketing is as old and well-known as the Hatfields and the McCoys.

 When sales and marketing are at odds with each other, both clients and businesses suffer.

-And it’s not fair for the business to try to recreate their structure for every client they take on.
+And it’s not fair for the business to try to recreate its structure for every client they take on.
 It will be impossible to grow and scale if they’re constantly struggling with their current clients.

 Ending the Sales vs Marketing Feud